If you are planning to do some work on your home, a building permit or planning review may be required.

 Fresno, CA 93721

 Business tax must be paid for all home occupations.
-For more information on Business Tax Certificate will be added soon.
+For more information visit the link below to the Business Tax Certificate webpage.

 Can I run a cottage food operation out of my home?

-A Cottage Food Operation (CFO) is permitted as a home occupation; therefore, a Zone Clearance (ZC) is required (see #6 above).
+A Cottage Food Operation (CFO) CFO is permitted as a home occupation and a Zone Clearance (ZC) is required.
+The applicant is required to fill out the Home Occupation ZC form and bring a hard copy to the Development Services Division public counter (2600 Fresno Street, 3rd Floor).
 Once Development Services staff signs the ZC the applicant shall continue the process and obtain their Business Tax Certificate from the Business Tax Division on the 2nd Floor of City Hall.
 The CFO applicant shall provide the Fresno County Health Department with a copy of the approved ZC.
-More information on Business Tax Certificate will be added soon.

 What do I do if I want to build an addition to my house or build a separate structure that exceeds to exemptions discussed above?